netboxlabs/console-docs/docs/sdks/pynetbox.md

 )
 ```

-## Alternative Library
+!!! info "Alternative Library"

-> **Note:** For those interested in a different approach, there is an alternative Python API client library available for NetBox called [netbox-python](https://github.com/netbox-community/netbox-python).
+    For those interested in a different approach, there is an alternative Python API client library available for NetBox called [netbox-python](https://github.com/netbox-community/netbox-python).
 This library provides a thin Python wrapper over the NetBox API.

     [netbox-python](https://github.com/netbox-community/netbox-python) offers a minimalistic interface to interact with NetBox's API.
 While it may not provide all the features available in pynetbox, it offers a lightweight and straightforward option for interfacing with NetBox.

     To explore further details and access the documentation, please visit the [netbox-python](https://github.com/netbox-community/netbox-python).